The rising popularity of online courses has allowed creators to share their expertise and build businesses that scale.

 11. Publish a Course on Udemy

 To get traffic to your course website, you can publish a smaller course on Udemy.
 Udemy is the biggest online learning platform out there and has a huge audience of 40 million+ students that you can tap into.

 Udemy allows you to send educational announcements to your students, and it lets you add your website link within those emails.
 So, you can promote your blog posts and other free content and use that to get people into your course funnel.

-Moreover, since your goal is not to make money with Udemy, you can even publish your course for free on the platform, which will help you get more students on Udemy and send more traffic to your website.
+Moreover, since your goal is not to make money with Udemy, you can even create a free mini course on the platform, which will help you get more students on Udemy and send more traffic to your website.

 12. Run Paid Advertisement

 Running paid ads can be one of the fastest ways to drive highly-relevant traffic to your marketing funnels.
 And among paid ad channels, Google, Facebook, and Youtube are the most popular options.

 With Google Ads, you can show search ads on the top of the search results page or display ads on blogs and websites through the Google display ad network.

 With search ads, you can specifically target visitors looking for specific keywords in your niche and you either send traffic to a blog post or to your course sales page directly.